Assistant Transportation Director

 Georgia Driver's Manual

 Burke County Board of Education Bus Driver's Manual

-Provide an overview on the information that is provided in the event of an emergency or school closing.
+Provide an overview of the information that is provided in the event of an emergency or school closing.

 Provide where closing information is available (radio, TV, and website)

-Provide links to both losing guidelines and parent guidelines on days when children are not in school or classes are commencing early.
+Provide links to both closing guidelines and parent guidelines on days when children are not in school or classes are commencing early.

-Provide the guidelines for extra-curricular activity that is impacted due to school closings.
+Provide the guidelines for the extra-curricular activity that is impacted due to school closings.